 Scale Bars: A1= 50 nm, A2 = 1500 nm, A3 = 100 nm, B1 = 1500 nm, B2 = 200 nm, C1 = 100 nm, C2 = 200 nm, D1 = 10 m, D2 = 200 nm, E1 = 100 nm, E2 = 50 nm, F1-F2 = 500 nm, F3 = 50 nm, G1 = 100 nm, G2 = 1 m, H1-H2 = 100 nm.

-Figure 5: Comparison table of data characteristics appropriate for different segmentation approaches.
+Figure 5: Comparison table of data characteristics and subjective aims appropriate for different segmentation approaches.
 This table summarizes the strengths and limitations of each segmentation approach.
 The criteria from Figure 4 can help identify which datasets are suitable for which segmentation method.
-These subjective personal aims and objective image characteristics were chosen for optimal use of each approach, but different combinations may hinder or aid the efficiency of the segmentation.
+These objective image characteristics and subjective personal aims were chosen for optimal use of each approach, but different combinations may hinder or aid the efficiency of the segmentation.

 Figure 6: Decision flowchart for efficient triage of segmentation approaches for data sets with varying characteristics.
-Based upon the characteristics highlighted in Figure 4, this diagram illustrates which four criteria contributed the most to the final decision on the best segmentation approach for each data set.
+Based upon the characteristics highlighted in Figure 4, this diagram illustrates which four criteria contributed the most to the final decision on the best segmentation approach for each data set from Figure 3.
 Each data set is color coded to quickly follow the bold lines representing the primary decision-making process, as well as the dotted lines that reflect an alternate path that may or may not lead to the same approach.
 The kinocilium, bacteria, and plant cell wall data sets were best segmented with the two automated approaches.
 In contrast, the cell membrane and mitochondria paths always lead to manual tracing due to their difficult characteristics.

 DISCUSSION

-Effective strategies for the extraction of relevant features from 3D EM volumes are urgently needed in order to keep up with the data tsunami that has recently rolled over biological imaging.
-While data can be generated in hours or days, it takes many months to analyze the 3D volumes in-depth.
+Effective strategies for the extraction of relevant features from 3D EM volumes are urgently needed in order to keep up with the data tsunami that has recently hit biological imaging.
+While data can be generated in hours or days, it takes many months to analyze the 3D volumes in depth.
 Therefore, it is clear that the image analysis has become the bottleneck for scientific discoveries; without adequate solutions for these problems, imaging scientists become the victims of their own success.
 This is in part due to the high complexity of the data and also the macromolecular crowding typically found in biological cells, where proteins and protein complexes border one another and essentially appear as a continuous gradient of grayscale densities.
 The problem is complicated by sample preparation and imaging imperfections, and in some cases image reconstruction artifacts, leading to less than perfect volumetric data that can pose challenges for fully automated approaches.
-Most significantly, however, is the fact that the experts in sample preparation, imaging and the biological interpretation are seldom well versed in computational science, and hence guidance on how to effectively approach feature extraction and analysis is needed.
+Most significant, however, is the fact that the experts in sample preparation, imaging, and the biological interpretation are seldom well versed in computational science, and hence require guidance on how to effectively approach feature extraction and analysis.
 Therefore, through the use of various examples, the protocol explains how to prepare data for segmentation, as well as the steps for manual abstracted model generation, automated density-based segmentation, manual tracing of features of interest, and custom-tailored automated segmentation.
 The manual and automatic approaches outlined in the procedure can be found in a large variety of segmentation software, some of which are mentioned here, but others perform similar functions and are equally well suited.